 - Support creativity and innovation within your change management efforts – In order to create a diverse team, you need to ensure that creativity and innovation are supported.
 If they do not make up one of your primary business objectives, you will struggle to build diversity in the workplace and to maintain it effectively.
 After all, when creativity and innovation is not supported, businesses remain stagnant and a fresh perspective is rarely sort, which in turn, starves your diversity and inclusion efforts.
 This is why it is critical to support innovation and creativity.
 Your business will soar as a result.

 - Provide equal opportunities to grow and develop – Whether this is training opportunities or the chance to get promoted, it is imperative that everyone has the same opportunities to grow and develop within your team.
+Good facilitation is the key that unlocks creativity, that unlocks our minds to achieve more.
 If you look at statistics regarding employee retention, you will see that one of the main reasons people move on is because they do not feel like they have the opportunity to grow and develop.
 They feel like they are stuck in dead-end roles and they won’t have the chance to flourish and achieve more.
 Eradicating this can make a massive difference to the success of your business.

 - Make sure all of your team members receive fair treatment – Favouring one person over another is never advised in the workplace.
 It simply cannot produce good results.
 Fairness is one of the vital prerequisites for workers to feel accepted and valued.
 We’re not just talking about giving preferential treatments on projects, but also unfair benefits packages and unfair salaries.
 Unfortunately, a lot of businesses are still operating unfairly from a financial point of view.
 You need to change this and ensure that everyone is on level pegging so that there is clear respect within your work environment.

 - Create a feeling of belonging – As mentioned earlier, we always work our best when we feel like we belong.
-When there is a sense of belonging, we feel like we can be ourselves.
+In many respects we live in an age of uncertainty but when there is a sense of belonging, we feel like we can be ourselves.
 We are not afraid to speak up or to put ideas forward.
+We are able to build a truly valuable professional network of diverse minds that can generate truly innovative ideas.
 This is why it is imperative to create a full sense of belonging for everyone in your team.

 Now we’ve given you some insight into some of the best practices you can put in place when it comes to diversity and inclusion within the workplace today, we hope that this has helped you to get a better understanding.
 However, if you are struggling to put together an effective DEI policy, the best thing to do is hire an experienced professional who will be able to assist you with the process.
 They will be able to help you refine your approach to diversity and inclusion, which, in turn, will drive your business forward.